EngineerBetter/engineerbetter-hugo/content/blog/yubikey-2fa.md

 headingBold: blog
 Description: Get the very latest updates about recent projects, team updates, thoughts and industry news from our team of EngineerBetter experts.
 ---

+If you're amassing a plethora of user accounts that require two-factor authentication (2FA) and let's face it, you _should_, then you'll be pleased to learn how you can use a USB Yubikey to avoid having to type in as many one-time-passwords (OTPs).

 <section class="boxout">
 <p>This post is part of a series on using Yubikeys to secure development whilst pair-programming on shared machines.</p>